 Note: all costs are subject to applicable VAT in addition.

 We do not do any work involving Tribunal claims on a fixed fee or contingency (‘no win, no fee’) basis.
 We would usually charge on an hourly basis depending on the seniority of the fee earner, which in turn depends on the nature of the claim.
-This can range from £150 per hour for a paralegal to £235 per hour for a senior lawyer.
+This can range from £150 per hour for a paralegal to between £250 and £350 per hour for an experienced senior lawyer.
 Our fee earners range from junior paralegals to solicitors with many years’ experience of HR and employment work.
 Comprehensive information on the experience and qualifications those working on a case can be found in the ‘We are’ section of the website.

 At the outset we will provide you will a written estimate of the costs that are likely to be involved, and we will keep you updated on costs at regular intervals as the matter progresses.
 We will ensure that the work is done by the most appropriate level of fee earner so that costs are well managed.